In Search of Mahavatar Babaji’s Cave

 Visit to Haidakhan Ashram, Ranikhet

-As we reached Ranikhet, my Father and I decided to pay our respects to Haidakhan Baba and visit his Ashram on the outskirts of Ranikhet.
+As we reached Ranikhet, my Father and I decided to pay our respects to Haidakhan Baba and visit his Ashram on the outskirts of Ranikhet at Chiliyanaula.
 To visit the Ashram, one must enter the Ranikhet Cantonment and take the low road from the Main roundabout beyond the Sadar Bazaar.
 Here we found another older Gentleman who we asked for directions and we ended up offering him a lift into Ranikhet until the point where the 2 KM slip road took us directly to Haidakhan Baba Ashram.
 Since it was a cloudy day, we could not see any of the peaks Nandadevi, etc.) that are usually visible from the Ashram on a clear day.
 We spent about 30 minutes at the Ashram and I meditated for about half an hour.
 After paying our respects, we left the Ashram at 2:05 PM for Almora in hopes of making the trek to Mahavatar Babaji’s Cave the following day.
 Little did we know that it was not yet to be.
 We arrived at Almora at 4:03 PM (odometer 474 KMs).

 Fury of Rain Gods